 Readers, when do you think is the best age to take Social Security?
 How do you incorporate Social Security as part of your retirement plan?
 Do you think the government will raise the full retirement age or cut benefits soon?
 When did you take Social Security and why?

-Note: For 2021, the maximum Social Security benefit is $3,148 a month for an individual who claims at full retirement age.
-The maximum benefit if claimed at age 70 is $3,895 in 2021.
-These figures will likely go up between 1-2% each year to keep up with inflation.
+Note: For 2022, the maximum Social Security benefit is $4,194 a month a month for an individual who claims at full retirement age.
+The maximum benefit if claimed at age 70 was $3,895 in 2021.
+These figures will likely go up between 2-5% each year to keep up with inflation.